rodg/nier-wiki-backup/skips/bridge-skip.md

 <iframe width="800" height="450"
 src="https://www.youtube.com/embed/AnplpZwYnOE">
 </iframe>

+### Notes:

+- Properly delaying the lift is crucial to achieve the necessary height.
+- The plunge shouldn't be instant, let the dash animation start and then plunge.
+If you do an Instant Plunge, you won't be able to dash off right away.
+- Make sure you're not rushing your inputs.
+Let your Heavy Attacks and jumps play out until you get enough height.
+- The second Light Attack needs to be done during the ascending phase of your jump.

+### Troubleshooting:

 ## Barrel (XXs)
 *Might also be referred to as "Lightless Bridge Skip" / "Lightless" or "Podspin Bridge Skip"*